-It is not just big businesses that face IT threats – plenty of small businesses have fallen victim to hackers, viruses and fraudsters, too.
-Graham Walker of Northumberland Business Services identifies the threats and explains how you can deal with them
+It is not just big businesses that face IT threats - plenty of small businesses have fallen victim to hackers, viruses and fraudsters, too.
+We identify the threats and explains how you can deal with them

 Which key IT threats do small businesses face?